top of page

 • How many homeless are in the Tahoe/Truckee area?

-We have 45 individuals registered in our Homeless Management Information System (HMIS) which provides a By Name list of individuals experiencing homelessness in our region.
+Our Tahoe Truckee Homeless Response System: Gap Analysis completed by Bowling Business Strategies in October 2024 shows 78 households unhoused at anytime.
+This is supported by analysis of 3 years of data.
+Current data also supports this: We have 45 individuals registered in our Homeless Management Information System (HMIS) which provides a By Name list of individuals experiencing homelessness in our region.
 (Truckee, Tahoe City, Kings Beach and borders of El dorado county on the West Shore and Washoe county on the East shore).
-Other newly homeless (increase since COVID) and many additional neighbors are not counted and are living under-sheltered in their cars and other places not meant for habitation.
+Other newly homeless, those connected with Sierra Community House domestic violence supports and additional neighbors are living under-sheltered in their cars and other places not meant for habitation.

 • What is your strategy to help our newly homeless?

-With COVID these numbers have increased and include people living in their cars.
+With impacts from COVID and a regional housing crisis, this continues to be common.
 Support is vital in order to prevent a temporary situation from becoming a chronic condition.
-Guests are provided basic necessities, case management, temporary lodging and Rapid Rehousing funds as needed.
-Often referred through the police, hospital and local businesses, there are many people stranded here because of unplanned emergency situations.
-We strive to get them the support needed to return to their homes and connect with family or other support services.
+Clients are provided basic necessities, case management to complete a housing assessment, and then connection to local resources or out of area resources depending on their need.
+One strategy for someone able to find new housing, and have the ability to maintain the payments and requirements of the lease would be Rapid Rehousing funds to help with move in costs or other short term support.
+Often individuals are referred through the police, hospital and local businesses.
+People become stranded here because of unplanned emergency situations or come from out of the area with unrealistic expectations of living here.
+We strive to get them the support needed to return to their county of residence and connect with family or other support services as able.

 • How many of the unhoused are women?